cnio-bu/ST-preprocess/README.md

     - **mt_limits, rb_limits, count_limits, feat_limits:** The limits to filter out low-quality spots.
     - **regress_cell_cycle:** Whether or not regress the cell cycle effect.
     - **expr_thres:** Beyondcell parameter.
 Minimum fraction of signature genes that must be expressed in a spot to compute its beyondcell score.
+    - **giotto_ndim**: Number of dimensions to use in Giotto's dimensionality reduction.

 Please note that the data folder must have this structure: